Yonsei University’s Winter Abroad at Yonsei (WAY) program gives you the opportunity to learn more about Korea’s language and culture.

 • Korean Cooking Class: a half-day cooking class and a tasting session at Korean Cuisine Cultural Center

-These excursions are not included in your program charge.
+Excursions are not included in your program charge.

 Trips may be cancelled if less than 10 students sign up.
 Details of the trip may be modified due to weather and other conditions.